-It’s a real stunner with its rugged sea-cliffs, abundant bird and marine life, and incredible coastal walks.
+It’s a real stunner with its rugged sea cliffs, abundant bird and marine life, and incredible coastal walks.

 The Tasman Peninsula is home to a spectacular coastline and interesting rock formations such as Tessellated Pavement, the Blow Hole, Devil’s Kitchen, Tasman Arch, Remarkable Cave and Waterfall Bay.

 If you’re a keen hiker there are some great hiking options available, such as the newly open multi-day Three Capes track which offers exhilarating cliff-top views.

 9. Bruny Island

-Strahan is a small harbour-side town situated on the edge of the Franklin-Gordon Wild Rivers National Park.
-As the last town on Tasmania’s west coast, it is one of the most isolated places on the planet.
+Strahan is a small harbour-side town situated on the edge of the Franklin-Gordon Wild Rivers National Park, and it’s one of the best towns to visit in Tasmania.

 With its main street facing the majestic waters of Macquarie Harbour and with plenty of activities to do in the surrounding area (you’ve got to take a boat cruise!), Strahan is a real gem.